toviszsolt/react-scrollspy/README.md

 and you can nest multiple `ScrollSpy` components (although this works, it is not recommended).
 Don't worry, `ScrollSpy` won't add any additional structures to the child component.

-_Note: If you are new to url hashes, here is some information: https://en.wikipedia.org/wiki/URI_fragment_
+_Note: If you are new to URL hashes, here is some information: https://en.wikipedia.org/wiki/URI_fragment_

 ```jsx
 import ScrollSpy from 'react-scrollspy-navigation';